suku60/moviesaurus_frontend/README.md

   [6]

 REGISTER:
-- hover:input that matches the div's text
+- hover:input that matches the div's te
-- divide Birthdate into 3 input fields so we get a full birthdate
+- divide Birthdate into 3 input fields so we get a full birthdate: make 3 inputs: year, month, day. combine them together with - in between. add a string-> "space00:00:00"=[ 00:00:00].
 - make unable to see the form as an user, instead, let's show a funny phrase or the register order form, and so we use the same css' for it.
 - there is a comment with our  idea of making a transition.
 Otherwise, we can try to reuse the one we used at home.